 Under NAFTA (North American Free Trade Agreement) Canadian and Mexican professionals may apply to enter the U.S. in Trade NAFTA (TN) non-immigrant status.
 The TN process for Canadian and Mexican professionals is similar with only one minor exception: Mexican nationals coming to the U.S. in TN nonimmigrant status must apply for a TN-2 visa stamp at a U.S. Consulate before entering the U.S. in TN-2 non-immigrant status, whereas Canadian nationals do not require a visa stamp but simply apply at a preflight inspections area or port of entry for permission to enter the U.S. in TN non-immigrant status.
-TN non-immigrant status is granted in one-year increments with unlimited renewals, requires no forms to be approved by the U.S. Citizenship and Immigration Services (USCIS) prior to entry, and is obtained when applied for at the port of entry or pre-flight inspection center (for Canadian Nationals) or at the U.S. Consulate and subsequent entry at a port of entry (for Mexican Nationals).
+TN non-immigrant status is granted with unlimited increments with unlimited renewals, requires no forms to be approved by the U.S. Citizenship and Immigration Services (USCIS) prior to entry, and is obtained when applied for at the port of entry or pre-flight inspection center (for Canadian Nationals) or at the U.S. Consulate and subsequent entry at a port of entry (for Mexican Nationals).

 TN status is granted for only one employer at a time for a specific type of work.
 For multiple employers, multiple TN applications must be filed.
 TN status is employer- and job-specific; the employee may only work for the employer who issued the TN invitation letter or filed the TN petition and can only perform the job indicated in the letter/petition (concurrent employment is possible if each employer has an approved TN petition).

 - Canadian or Mexican citizenship.
 Landed immigrants or permanent residents of Mexico or Canada do not qualify.